-Probiotics can be taken in supplement form, and may also be ingested by eating foods prepared through fermentation processes that encourage the growth of friendly bacteria.
+Probiotics can be taken in supplement form, and may also be ingested by eating probiotic foods prepared through fermentation processes that encourage the growth of friendly bacteria.
 Some popular fermented foods include kefir, kimchee, sauerkraut, tempeh and yogurt.

 Besides friendly bacteria, harmful gut flora also exist, and when the balance gets out of whack, it can lead to diseases like type 2 diabetes, metabolic syndrome, heart disease, depression, Alzheimer’s disease, colorectal cancer and many more.
-(12, 13, 14, 15)
+(8, 9, 10)

 This is the area where the most research has been done on probiotics, especially in regard to diarrhea associated with taking antibiotics.
-(17)
+(11)

 Diarrhea often occurs after a course of antibiotics is taken to treat a medical condition, and can persist for long periods of time.
 Antibiotics eradicate many bacteria in the gut, and this can shift the balance so bad bacteria dominate and thrive.

-Many studies indicate probiotics can cure this problem (18, 19), as well as being effective in reducing bloating, gas, constipation, and other intestinal problems, including symptoms associated with irritable bowel syndrome (IBS).
-(20, 21)
+Many studies indicate probiotics can cure this problem (12, 13), as well as being effective in reducing bloating, gas, constipation, and other intestinal problems, including symptoms associated with irritable bowel syndrome (IBS).
+(14, 15)

 Anyone who has digestive issues that have been difficult to resolve might consider taking a probiotic supplement.

 Researchers playing with this concept transplanted gut flora from thin animals into obese animals, and the result was dramatic: fat animals began to lose weight.
-(25)
+(16)

 Data from a study conducted in 2013 with more than 200 people suffering from central obesity (large amounts of belly fat) offered encouraging results: over three months, participants taking the probiotic lactobacillus gasseri had an average decrease of 8.5% in belly fat mass.
-(28)
+(19)

 It took only a month for test subjects to gain back the belly fat they lost after they stopped taking the probiotic.

 Another study indicated that Bifidobacterium and lactobacillus ramnosis may help in preventing obesity and supporting weight loss.
-(29)
+(20)

 Potential health benefits resulting from these effects may include a decreased risk of developing chronic Western diseases like autoimmune diseases, mental disorders, arthritis and heart disease.
 Further research is likely to reveal even more health advantages associated with healthy gut flora.

 Taking probiotics is completely safe for most people, though some experience digestive side effects during the first few days; abdominal discomfort, bloating and gas are the most common problems.
 (24) Improved digestion usually follows these initial symptoms.

 Those with compromised immune systems, such as patients diagnosed with AIDS or HIV, have had issues with infection after taking probiotics, and anyone with a medical condition should talk with a doctor before making a decision about supplementing.
-(37)
+(25)